-$$\Delta EPOP{t} = EPOP{t} - EPOP{t-1} = \underbrace{-\overline{LFPR}}{unemployment \ term} + \underbrace{(1 - \bar{u}{t})\Delta LFPR}{participation \ term}.$$ (2)
+$$\Delta EPOP_t = EPOP_t - EPOP{t-1} = \underbrace{-\overline{LFPR}t \Delta u_t}{unemployment \ term} + \underbrace{(1 - \overline{u}t) \Delta LFPR_t}{participation \ term}.$$ (2)

-The changes in the unemployment rate and the participation rate are weighted by averages of these variables defined as

-$$\overline{LFPR}{t} = \frac{1}{2} \left[ LFPR{t} + LFPR{t-1} \right] \text{ and } \bar{u}{t} = \frac{1}{2} \left[ u{t} + u{t-1} \right].$$
+The changes in the unemployment rate and the participation rate are weighted by averages of these variables defined as $\overline{LFPR}t = \frac{1}{2} [LFPR_t + LFPR{t-1}]$ and $\overline{u}t = \frac{1}{2} [u_t + u{t-1}]$.

-When there is little change in the participation rate, i.e., $\Delta LFPR_t \approx 0$ , then the $EPOP_t$ ratio moves in lockstep with the negative of the unemployment rate.
-In that case, a 1-percentage-point increase in the unemployment rate decreases the EPOP ratio by about two-thirds of a point given that the participation rate has been in the range of 60 to 68% in the last five decades.
-This was a reasonable rule of thumb from 1948 until 1970, during which the participation rate fluctuated in a narrow band between 58.1 and 60.5%.
+When there is little change in the participation rate, i.e., $\Delta LFPR_t \approx 0$, then the $EPOP_t$ ratio moves in lockstep with the negative of the unemployment rate.
+In that case, a 1-percentagepoint increase in the unemployment rate decreases EPOP ratio by about two-thirds of a point given that the participation rate has been in the range of 60 to 68 percent in the last five decades.
+This was a reasonable rule of thumb from 1948 until 1970, during which the participation rate fluctuated in a narrow band between 58.1 and 60.5 percent.

-Chart 2 decomposes the cumulative changes in the EPOP ratio over each business cycle except the COVID-19 Recession, starting with the trough in the unemployment rate depicted by a dashed vertical line, into the contributions of the unemployment and LFPR terms in equation (2).7 For all the business cycles before 1973, changes in the EPOP ratio almost perfectly align with the contribution of the unemployment rate.
-Put differently, the bulk of the movements in the EPOP ratio over the business cycle was attributable to the unemployment term.
-It was this empirical regularity that led scholars led scholars like Friedman and Modigliani and Papademos to focus on the unemployment rate and ignore cyclical fluctuations in the labor supply for the assessment of maximum employment.
+Figure 2 decomposes the cumulative changes in the EPOP ratio over each business cycle except the COVID-19 Recession, starting with the trough in the unemployment rate depicted by a dashed vertical line, into the contributions of the unemployment and LFPR terms in (2).7 For all the business cycles before 1973, changes in the EPOP ratio almost perfectly align with the contribution of the unemployment rate.
+Put differently, the bulk of the movements in the EPOP ratio over the business cycle were attributable to the unemployment term.
+It was this empirical regularity that led scholars like Friedman and Modigliani and Papademos to focus on the unemployment rate and ignore cyclical fluctuations in the labor supply for the assessment of maximum employment.
 However, it is important to recognize that the relative constancy of the LFPR for the total population during that period masked important underlying trends in labor supply.
-Panels B and C of Chart 2 illustrate this by splitting panel A up by gender.
+Panels (b) and (c) of Figure 2 illustrate this by splitting panel (a) up by gender.

-For men before the 1960s, most of the movements in the EPOP ratio were due to movements in the unemployment rate as panel B of Chart 2 shows.
-However, as documented in in Juhn (1992), in the 1960s the participation rate for men started to decline, i.e., $\Delta LFPR_t$ < 0, and this change in the labor supply became an important driver of the changes in their EPOP ratio.
+For men before the 1960's, most of the movements in the EPOP ratio were due to movements in the unemployment rate as panel (b) of Figure 2 shows.8 However, as documented in Juhn (1992), in the 1960's the participation rate for men started to decline, i.e., $\Delta LFPR_t < 0$, and this change in the labor supply became an important driver of the changes in their EPOP ratio.

-For women, whose LFPR steadily rose from 1948 through 2000, the pattern was substantially different from men until 2000.
-This upward trend, i.e., $\Delta LFPR_t > 0$ , is reflected in the positive cumulative contribution of participation to the EPOP ratio for every business cycle during that period as seen in panel C of Chart 2.
+For women, whose LFPR steadily rose from 1948 through 2000, the pattern was substantially different from men's until 2000.
+This upward trend, i.e., $\Delta LFPR_t > 0$, is reflected in the positive cumulative contribution of participation to the EPOP ratio for every business cycle during that period as seen in panel (c) of Figure 2.
 For women, most of the movements in the EPOP ratio were due to movements along the participation margin while the contribution of unemployment fluctuations was negligible.
-The rule of thumb that changes in EPOP ratio over the business cycle largely can be traced to changes in the unemployment rate was never applicable for women in the second half the 20th century.
+The rule of thumb that changes in EPOP ratio over the business cycle largely can be traced to changes in the unemployment rate was never applicable for women in the second half the 20th Century.